Core Values of Prout

 DEVELOPMENT IN THREE SPHERES

-“All expressions in this universe,” Sarkar wrote in 1985, “are divided into three strata – physical, psychic and spiritual – and not a single stratum among them is unimportant or negligible.
-For the integrated development of this world, we want all three of these strata to be properly developed, and their speed to be accelerated.
-Not a single stratum is unimportant – neither the physical stratum, nor the psychic stratum, nor the spiritual stratum.”
-PROUT thus envisions a uniquely different society, a balanced society in which cultural development and self-realization are as important, if not more so, than material development.
-Development is all three spheres of existence will ensure a healthy society capable of meeting all true human needs.
+“All expressions in this universe are divided into three strata – physical, psychic and spiritual – and not a single stratum among them is unimportant or negligible.
+For the integrated development of this world, we want all three of these strata to be properly developed, and their speed to be accelerated.”

-PROUT’s neo-humanist vision recognizes that all human beings collectively are the stewards of the earth and its resources.
-This is our universal birthright and responsibility.
+Prout’s neo-humanist vision recognizes that all human beings are collectively the stewards of the earth and its resources.
+This is our universal birth right as well as our responsibility.
 Sarkar termed this concept our “cosmic inheritance.”
-These resources, these commons, belong to all of humanity and hence society must develop policies and laws protecting and utilizing these commons in a sustainable manner for the wellbeing of present and future generations.
+These resources, these commons, belong to all, and hence society must develop policies and laws to protect these commons and to utilize them in a sustainable manner for the wellbeing of present and future generations.